 VAST Snowmobile Trails Purchase a TMA from VAST or our local snowmobile club, Twinfield Snow Travelers, and you can experience some of the best riding ever.
 Access for the trails is only 4 miles away in Marshfield.
 Or, park for the day in Groton State Forest.

 Rock of Ages Granite Quarry Watch a master sculptor turn a block of granite into fabulous statuary, interact with the dramatic new hi-tech displays, tour the operation and then bowl a frame on a granite bowling lane!

 Vermont State House Watch the legislature in action, January through mid-April.
 Tour this Renaissance Revival "most beautiful of capitols" designed by Thomas Sillowy.

 St. Johnsbury Athenaeum and Art Gallery A monument to the nineteenth-century belief in learning, the opulant library and gallery was recently lovingly restored.
 See the majestic painting Domes of Yosemite by Albert Bierstadt.

 Downstreet Eats in the village of Cabot, a cozy eatery offering the best of regional New American cooking.
 They use local and seasonal ingredients, with global influences.
 In-house dining or take-out.
 Their hours are changable so call ahead, 802-563-2048.

 Salt On Barre Street in Montpelier.
 A petite cafe serving local food with big flavor.
-Open Tuesday-Sunday from 5 to 9.
+Open weekends for special themed dinners.